NischalShresthaOfficial/NischalShresthaOfficial/README.md

 # Hi, I'm Nischal 👋

-I'm a software developer with a primary focus on JavaScript, TypeScript, and Python.
+I'm a software engineer with a primary focus on JavaScript, TypeScript, Python and relational and non-relational databases.

 ## 🚀 About Me
 - 🎓 I'm currently an undergrad and pursuing my career in Software Engineering.